 Schedule Your Visit

 Whether it's your first time visiting us or you already call NHC "home," we look forward to seeing you.
-Find out what to expect, what you should bring to your appointment -- and what we're doing to keep you and your family safe and healthy.
+Here is what you need to know before you go.

 Late Appointments and Cancellations

 Please arrive at least 10 minutes prior to your appointment time.
 If you are going to be late, please call us to let us know.
 We will do everything possible to accommodate you, however, we may need to reschedule your appointment after 15 minutes to ensure other patients can be seen.